 Birth History and Family History

 Nineteen (67.9%) patients were delivered at full term with no maternal or fetal complications.
-The mother of P20 was diabetic and had induction of labor.
+The mother of P20 was diabetic and had induction of labor at 38 weeks.
 After delivery, her neonate was admitted to the to the neonatal intensive care unit (NICU) for jaundice and respiratory distress.
 The mothers of P1 and P4 had pregnancies complicated by pre-eclampsia and immune thrombocytopenia, respectively.
 P4 was admitted to the NICU for thrombocytopenia.
 The mother of P3 had gestational hypertension and perception of decreased fetal movements in the 3rd trimester.
 P3 was admitted to the NICU for hypoxia and concern for streptococcus bacteremia.
 Two other patients (P13 and P14) were also admitted to the NICU for hypoxia.
 P5 delivery was complicated by fetal distress, not otherwise specified.
 The pregnancies of P12 and P16 were complicated by polyhydramnios.
 P12’s pregnancy was additionally affected by first trimester toxoplasmosis.